ExplorerLeon/moving-big-data-predict-airflow/process.md

 ## Steps followed - for PART 2
 Quick summary of each resource on AWS used and processed followed to complete predict.
 With some notes, hints and hacks to complete this.

+### Airflow Dag python script:

+- using psycopg2 to conect to db and perform operations standard other ode and functions for the dag script -- just checking the awshook thing if required
+- made the number of files less by removing some items from top companies due to error recieved becuase e2 instance memory not enough

+#### S3 Bucket for monitoring
+Normal create with extra policy for marking

+#### Lambda Function